bitcart/bitcart-docs/deployment/raspberrypi.md

 ```

 {% hint style="warning" %}
-Ensure that your local computer you'll be accessing your BitcartCC from /etc/hosts entry for raspberry pi matches BITCART\_HOST.
+Ensure that your local computer you'll be accessing your Bitcart from /etc/hosts entry for raspberry pi matches BITCART\_HOST.
 Or instead set BITCART\_HOST to your raspberry pi ip address directly.
 {% endhint %}

 * That's it!
-You can now access BitcartCC store at http://raspberrypi.local, admin at http://raspberrypi.local/admin, api at https://raspberrypi.local/api.
+You can now access Bitcart store at http://raspberrypi.local, admin at http://raspberrypi.local/admin, api at https://raspberrypi.local/api.
 For other ways of deployment (your own domain/tor) check [docker deployment](docker.md) and [tor support](../guides/tor.md)